University of Otago, New Zealand, 2004-6

 A New Approach

-To remedy this, in 2004 the Scholarships Committee used 1000minds and created a Points (or Scoring) System for awarding scholarships that properly recognised the importance of all three criteria.
+To remedy this, in 2004 the Scholarships Committee used 1000minds and created a Points (or Scoring) System for awarding scholarships that properly recognized the importance of all three criteria.
 The end result was criteria (2) and (3) receiving approximately half of the total points available for assessing students – with the other half dependant on GPA.

 These relative weights (derived using 1000minds) were consistent (ex post) with Committee members’ common sense in the sense that the weights had ‘face’ validity.